 Well, that’s what I did.

 I filled the pate a choux puffs with a simple soft chocolate ganache, sort of emulating a chocolate fondue you’d be dipping the fruit into.
-Bite of fruit, bite of crispy with oozing chocolate, bite of fruit, bite of crispy with oozing chocolate, lather, rinse, repeat perfection!
+Bite of fruit, bite of crispy with oozing chocolate, bite of fruit, bite of crispy with oozing chocolate, lather, rinse, repeat et al.

-Truth be told, I always felt a croquembouche could do without the hard caramel coating as far as the taste and texture goes, but it makes such a pretty presentation, I can never resist.
+To be honest, I always felt a croquembouche could do without the hard caramel coating as far as the taste and texture goes, but it makes such a pretty presentation, I can never resist.
 Next time I may just use chocolate and save the ‘shimmer’ for holidays.
-At the very least, cool weather eliminates the muggy humidity that results in gooey, melting sugar aka the croquembouche killer.
+At the very least, cool weather eliminates the muggy humidity that results in gooey, melting sugar, also known as the croquembouche killer.

 How to Make a Croquembouche